Mycobee/kamabian/README.md

 This repository handles the following.

 - Passwordless SSH
-- apt packages
+- Apt packages of your choosing
-- Firewall (UFW) configuration (both UDP and TCP ports)
+- Firewall (UFW) configuration (both UDP and TCP ports), with sane defaults and override possibility
 - Intrustion detection system (AIDE)
+- Logrotate
+- Docker (if desired)

 ### How it works

 Ansible works by connecting to a remote system, and configuring it.
 An easy way to use this script is by installing ansible on your local machine, and pointing it at a cloud VM with a strong password.
 Other clever, automated solutions are possible, such as using github actions runners and/or terraform to trigger this script.

+## Scripts

-### Scripts
+### init

-`./scripts/init` - Run this script after you create a VM with your public SSH key added to it for the root user.
+Run this script after you create a VM with your public SSH key added to it for the root user.
-`./scripts/bootstrap` - Run this script after you have initialized a new VM.
-The plan is for this script to be idempotent and able to be run on existing VMs if needed

-## Usage

 1. Install ansible on the system that will bootstrap the VM
 1. Create VM via the cloud provider of your choice, with a valid SSH key for the root user.
-1. Create a file `./.environment.yml` with your desired environment variables.
-This file is gitignored, and should NOT be committed to source code.
-1. Run the following command `./scripts/bootstrap <ip_address> <password>`
+1. Run the following command `./scripts/init <ip_address> <password>`

+### configure

+This script depends on the above `init` script being run successfully first.
+It will configure the VM, install desired `apt` packages, open desired firewall ports, etc.

+1. Add a `./vars.yml` file to the root of this repository.
+Use the `./vars.yml.example` file for reference
+2. Run `./scripts/configure`

-## Warning
+## Warning !!!

 This repo is still in its early stages.
 It SHOULD NOT be used on your production systems without verification, scrutiny, and caution.
-Your servers are your responsibility.
+Your servers are **your** responsibility.
 Please submit issues and feature requests in this repository.

+### Contributing

+Open an issue before contributing, and have a brief discussion with the author about whether or not your feature is in alignment with the author's wishes.
+If it does, then go ahead and open a PR.

+#### Future features

+- Adding multiple servers to the init process
+- Database connection options
+- Email configuration for logwatch
+- Docker compose setup
+- User mgmt and access controls